SEERNET/Audio-Emotion-Recognition/README.md

 # Audio-Emotion-Recognition
 Emotion recognition api extract basic emotions, intensity, &amp; sentiment from the audio file.
-It can be used with DeepAffects Speaker Identification API to .
+It can be used with DeepAffects Speaker Identification API.

 ---
 id: emotion-recognition-api